This page describes how to install and upgrade Allsky.

 Note that some non-Raspberry Pi brand cameras may need special software installed and/or operating system configuration changes - read the camera manual.

-If a version of Allsky already exists
+If Allsky already exists on the Pi

 sudo systemctl stop allsky